Rewriting The Script: Staying Focused After Early Injury

-This guest article is written by Kelsey Gibboney, a member of the Cincinnati ultimate community.
-Kelsey has recently suffered a traumatic injury, yet she continues to be a positive light as she faces her rehabilitation.
-We asked Kelsey to write about her injury, her rehabilitation, and what she does/is doing to stay focused and determined.
-Here's her story.
+This guest article is written by Kellan Gibboney, a member of the Cincinnati ultimate community.
+Kellan has recently suffered a traumatic injury, yet they continue to be a positive light as they faces their rehabilitation.
+We asked Kellan to write about their injury, their rehabilitation, and what they do/are doing to stay focused and determined.
+Here's their story.

 My body was a precisely tuned instrument.
 I took last fall off of ultimate in order to focus on lifting (captaining club, coaching YCC, and directing WUCC took its toll).
 I lifted, and more specifically I bulked, to (1) gain a better understanding of the way all of my muscles worked together and (2) to see what impact developing way more upper body strength would have on the way I play ultimate.
 From mid-September through February, I spent 6 or 7 days per week in the gym.
 My lifting sessions became my only personal time, and I loved every second of using weights to push my limits.